izzybogart/Python-Projects/README.md

 # Python-Projects
-All of the code in this repository are assignments from my ECE 331.
+All of the code in this repository are assignments from my ECE 330, takes in the Fall semester of 2021.